To SOAP or Not to SOAP? Is SOAPing Right for You?

 2. You have competitive career aspirations

 If you want to Match into a hyper-competitive specialty (e.g., dermatology), then you should accept the reality that you may not Match.
 I would argue this is the most common reason for choosing not to SOAP.
-For example, the Match rate for dermatology for all applicants in 2022 was approximately 58 percent.
-That means, of the 851 people who applied to dermatology, 362 applicants don’t match into an advanced position.
+For example, the match rate for PGY-2 MD dermatology applicants in 2023 was approximately 58 percent.
+That means, of the 864 people who applied to dermatology, 368 applicants don’t match into an advanced position.
 If you fail to Match into a competitive specialty, then consider withdrawing from the Match, taking a year or two to pursue a research year, continuing to pay tuition, and re-applying to ERAS and the NRMP Match again as a fourth-year medical student (MD or DO senior).
 Your chances of Matching are, on average, higher as a MS4 than Matching as a PGY1.
 Most people cannot afford this career path, but a significant number of applicants committed to Matching into their specialty of choice choose this route.

 3. You are not planning on staying in medicine or pursing residency training